Ahmzyjazzy/givethem-globalgoal/lib/infrastructure/README.md

 ## Contains implementation of third party services like API, Firebase connections

-## Mostly use to get data source from repository
+## Mostly use to get data source from api repository